petersilva/drobo-utils/README.txt

 --------------------

-If you can get your drobo device to be associated with a /dev/sdX [#GenSCSI]_ file, then you will be able to read & write data to it.
+If you can get your drobo device to be associated with a /dev/sdX [#GenSCSI]_ file, then you will be able to partition, build file systems and read & write data to it using ordinary system tools (see Setup_.)

 Drobo-utils accesses drobos via the same files.
 The software scans those files, and asking each device if it is a Drobo.